 All waste that has been in contact with the individual, including used tissues, and masks if used, should be put in a normal waste bag.
-Tie the bag when it is almost full.
-Double bagging should be used.
+Tie the bag securely when it is three quarters full and place in a second refuse bag and tie securely.
 Note the date and time on the bag with a permanent marker when the waste is placed in the bag.
 The waste bag should be kept for 72 hours, then thrown into the normal waste.